 Flying Cars, Air-Taxis, Passenger Drones – an industry snapshot

-Over the last weeks, we read a lot about flying cars, air-taxis, and personal drones.
-Recently a variety of concept studies and prototypes was presented and they all immediately create the wish to own one of these and being able to fly wherever you want, watching traffic jams from above.
+Flying cars, air-taxis, and personal drones are a very hot topic currently.
+A variety of concept studies and prototypes was presented and they all immediately create the wish to own one of these and being able to fly wherever you want, watching traffic jams from above.
 These pictures provoke two things: Make people dream and make great marketing for the creator of these images.

 How far away is this future of unlimited aerial mobility?

-The chart below shows some of the current air-taxi projects, capabilities and individual progress.
+The infographic above shows some of the current flying cars projects, capabilities and individual progress.
 In general, the next 5 to 10 years are going to an incredible time for the roll-out of this technology.

 Who are the current players?